New Study: Mesothelioma Surgery Still Benefits Older Patients

 For patients 80 and older, researchers found negligible benefits from surgery.
 Only 34 percent of those older than 80 survived one year and 4.3 percent lived for three years after surgery.

-Berry emphasized the importance of a multidisciplinary evaluation of all patients — including the elderly — to decide if surgery should be part of their treatment plan.
+Berry emphasized the importance of a multidisciplinary care evaluation of all patients — including the elderly — to decide if surgery should be part of their treatment plan.

 “I think progress is being made [with mesothelioma], although we haven’t come up with anything that dramatically alters the outcomes,” he said.
 “We’ve done a better job of picking the right treatment plan for each individual and selecting which patient will benefit from which treatment.
 We are doing better.”